 If you’re eligible for a DoD card we probably don’t have to tell you how to get replacements or cards for your dependents.
 We’ll just give you the link.

 The only way you can get a VA card is to enroll for health care from the VA.
 You can enroll by submitting an annual application and occasionally having a short physical.
 Many people who maintain their VA eligibility still use their regular insurance or Medicare (and doctor) for their routine healthcare.

 If you’re eligible, having the VA hospital system in your back pocket isn’t a bad idea in itself.
 Most prescriptions are much cheaper and the co-pays are much lower than Medicare or other insurance programs.
 It also counts as a health care program under the new Affordable Care Act that goes into effect in 2014.

 We cover what you’ll need to know to enroll on our Veteran’s Health Care page.
 If you have more questions you can reach us at 888 777-4443 Monday through Friday, from 9:00 AM until 5:00 PM Pacific time.

 State Verified Veteran Status

-Many of the various State governments have stepped in and provided a logo on their Driver's and ID cards that will verify your veteran status.
-The logo won't be accepted as legal proof of eligibility for Veteran's benefits, but just about any business that offers discounts will honor it.
-Check Military Benefits' page listing the various state requirements, or give us a call (888 777-4443) and we'll look it up for you.
+Many of the various State governments have stepped in and provided a logo on their Driver’s and ID cards that will verify your veteran status and act as a Veteran ID card.
+The logo won’t be accepted as legal proof of eligibility for Veteran’s benefits, but just about any business that offers discounts will honor it.
+You can contact your State’s department that issues driver’s licenses for more information, or give us a call (888 777-4443) and we’ll look it up for you.